 How can I request additional bins or signage?

 To request additional bins, use our online service request form.
-Select which bin you need and select the "drop off" option in the drop-down menu.
+Select which bin is needed and select the "drop off" option in the drop-down menu.
 Additional signage can be downloaded here or contact Andrea Norris, via email or at 541-737-5398, if you would like to receive full color printed versions of any of these signs.